joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

 the variable names declared on the top level) and it also won't work with `autoreload` in iPython, so don't do it.*

-*Note on `autoreload` functionality: The autoreload functionality is provided by iPython and enabled in a startup script in `~/.ipython/profile_default/startup/autoreload_startup.ipy`.
-Feel free to inspect that document and copy to your own machine.*
+To add `autoreload` functionality, feel free to inspect this [document](https://gist.github.com/rsepassi/2cdde6c6d4b36916cb37) and copy it to your own machine in the filepath `~/.ipython/profile_default/startup/autoreload_startup.ipy`*

 ### Interactive Debugging